xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ML pipelines for large scientific datasets typically include steps:

-- Reading raw data from disk or object storage (often CPU-bound)
+- Reading raw data from disk or object storage (IO-bound)
 - Transforming / preprocessing data (often CPU-bound)
 - Model Training/Inference (often GPU-bound)

-Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large datasets.
-In an ideal scenario, we want to saturate the GPU with data as quickly as possible to minimize idle time on both the CPU and GPU.
+Although GPU compute is incredibly fast, the I/O & CPU can become a bottleneck when dealing with large datasets. **In an ideal scenario, we want to saturate the GPU with data as quickly as possible to minimize idle time on both the CPU and GPU.**

 In this hackathon, we explored several strategies to reduce the data loading bottleneck and build a GPU-native pipeline to maximize GPU utilization.

 ### Data & Code Overview 📊

 For this hackathon, we developed a benchmark of training a U-NET (with ResNet encoder) model on the ERA-5 Dataset to predict next time steps.
 The training pipeline used a standard PyTorch DataLoader and supported both single-GPU and multi-GPU training via Distributed Data Parallel (DDP).
-The full repo is available [here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus).
+The full benchmark repo is available [here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus).

 ### Initial Performance Bottlenecks